twilio/twilio-video-app-react/README.md

 The fastest way to get started is to use the Twilio CLI:

 1. Install and configure the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
-2. Run `twilio plugins:install @twilio-labs/plugin-rtc` to install the WebRTC plugin for the Twilio CLI.
+2. Run `twilio plugins:install @twilio-labs/plugin-rtc` to install the app's support plugin.
 3. Run `npm run deploy:twilio-cli`

 This will deploy the application as a [Twilio Function](https://www.twilio.com/docs/runtime/functions) and provide a link to the app.
 For more information see the documentation for the [WebRTC Twilio Cli plugin](https://github.com/twilio-labs/plugin-rtc).